runlikeforrestgump/emacs/README.md

   M-?<br>
   M-x comint-dynamic-list-filename-completions</dfn></dt>
   <dd>In Shell mode, display temporarily a list of the possible completions of the file name before point.</dd>

+  <dt><dfn>
+  M-/<br>
+  M-x dabbrev-expand</dfn></dt>
+  <dd>Expand the word in the buffer before point by searching backward in the buffer for the first word that starts with the word before point as a prefix.
+Repeating <code>M-/</code> searches for an alternative expansion by looking farther back.
+After scanning all the text before point, the search continues after point.
+After scanning the current buffer, <code>M-/</code> normally searches other buffers.</dd>

+  <dt><dfn>
+  C-M-/<br>
+  M-x dabbrev-completion</dfn></dt>
+  <dd>Perform completion of a dynamic abbreviation.
+Instead of trying the possible expansions one by one, it finds all of them, then inserts the text that they have in common.
+If they have nothing in common, <code>C-M-/</code> displays a list of completions, from which you can select a choice in the usual manner.</dd>
 </dl>